Identicum/launcher/README.md

 The default value for `${app.homedir}` is `/var/opt/identicum/launcher`.
 Remember you can also override this property value at runtime.

 ### Loading properties from external file
-You can store launcher properties in an external file and then reference this file when running spring-boot:
+You can store launcher properties in an external file and then reference this file with environment variable before starting the application:

     export SPRING_CONFIG_ADDITIONAL_LOCATION=/var/opt/identicum/launcher/customer.properties
-    mvn spring-boot:run
+    java -jar launcher.jar